nadia-eecs/cs1b/hw/hw02/README.md

 ## Problem Statement

-Write a program that reads two matrices from a file and populates
+Write a program that reads two matrices of type `double` from a file with the format given in `input.txt` The first integer represents the number of rows.
+The second integer represents the number of columns.
+The third line and beyond can contain decimal values that are written in the format of the matrix it represents.
+The file then repeats the same format for the second matrix.

 ### Addition and Subtraction